-F. Scott Fitzgerald described it best when he wrote, “Life starts all over again, when it gets crisp in the fall.”
-And with the holidays upon us, are you taking the time to enjoy every moment or has the season become an impossible juggling act of managing work responsibilities with family obligations and tasks?
+F. Scott Fitzgerald described it best when he wrote, “Life starts all over again when it gets crisp in the fall.”
+And with the holidays upon us, are you taking the time to enjoy every moment, or has the season become an impossible juggling act of managing work responsibilities with family obligations and tasks?

 1. Give Thanks

-2. Remember it is the People that Count
+2. Remember it’s the People that Count

 3. Fight Social Isolation